Bradley Beal out of Olympics for health and safety reasons - WHIZ News

 He said they are going through names who are available and trying to see who would be a fit.
 He added that the Americans wouldn’t be able to replace Beal as a scorer and might end up with someone like a utility player in baseball.

-The Americans are scheduled to play two more games in Las Vegas before heading to Tokyo, with their opening game against France set for July 25.
+The Americans are still scheduled to play Spain on Sunday before heading to Tokyo, with their opening game against France set for July 25.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports